Console Initial Setup

 accessToken: '<Personal Access Token Value>'

-Users are dynamically created upon login to Jira, so the System Integrator needs to login to Jira as the console-initial-admin
+Users are dynamically created upon logging in to Jira, so the System Integrator needs to log in to Jira as the console-bot

 before proceeding.